mybest

 The Dyson V8 Absolute was released in 2016, but it’s still a popular model even today.
 As its name suggests, it comes with eight attachments, including a Fluffy Cleaner Head.
 This vacuum has the suction power you expect from a Dyson.
 It misses slightly more debris than the V15, but you can use the two brush heads to tackle any floor type.
 You shouldn’t run into any situations this vacuum can’t handle.

-It has two places that need to be cleaned, both of which can be washed off.
+This vacuum has two areas that you'll need to clean, both of which can be washed.
 It has one more part to wash compared to the V15, but debris is removed automatically when you open the cyclone cylinder in this model, just like the V15.
-It doesn’t take much longer to clean.
+It doesn’t take much longer to clean than the V15.
 You can change the suction power between high and low.
 On low with the brush head attached, it lasted 36 minutes.
 On the other hand, it only lasted eight minutes and 31 seconds on high.
-It has powerful suction, so keeping it on low is a good idea.
+It has powerful suction regardless, so keeping it on low is a good idea.

 Width9.8 in.